 Many teens use drugs because they’re depressed or think drugs will help them escape their problems.
 The truth is, drugs don’t solve problems — they simply hide feelings and problems.
 When a drug wears off, the feelings and problems remain, or become worse.
 Drugs can ruin every aspect of a person’s life.

 Anyone who using drugs needs to seek help to find solutions for dealing with this issue.
 This could be through a school counselor or a professional therapist or a support group.
 Whatever the setting, the outcome should be finding healthy outlets for overwhelming feelings.
 It is difficult to deal with drug abuse by yourself and you don’t have to do it alone.
-If you, or someone you know, is struggling with drug abuse and you don’t know where to turn for help, you can always start by calling Safe2Tell™ at 1-877-542-7233 (SAFE).
+If you, or someone you know, is struggling with drug abuse and you don’t know where to turn for help, you can always start by making a report to Safe2Tell™ Colorado.
+Call 1-877-542-7233, make a web report using the submit a tip button to the left, or download the Safe2Tell Colorado mobile app on the Apple Store or Google Play.

 The Children’s Hospital website, July 2008.